hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 ![screenshot of spreadsheet](readme/spreadsheet.png)
 _Part of the roadmap sheet_

-Django project initialisation completed, repos set up etc. I believe at some point here I adjusted the Git configuration and/or settings for my repository in error which meant that (for example) `pull upstream` did not work correctly, instead resulting in a cycle of rebasing and many, many merge/version control problems down the line...

-...not something I will be repeating!
+Django project initialisation completed, repos set up etc. I believe at some point here I adjusted the Git configuration and/or settings for my repository in error which resulted in a constant cycle of rebasing and many merge/version control problems down the line.
+Not something I will be repeating...

 I also completed basic template set up: base, home and about, as well as a `copyme.html` template from which to work in order to save everyone time.
 This was about all for today - the rest of the time was spent wrangling with Git.
 Frustrating but a lesson learned!

 ### 03/10/22 | Day 2 | Production:

-I decided to extend built-in Django User model by adding User Profile model linked One-One.
+I decided to extend the built-in Django User model by adding a User Profile model linked One-One.
 This was not yet tested though as the auth functionality had not been added at this stage.
 I added a Model to `models.py`, with image upload functionality - to be tweaked once testing can begin.

 ![User Profile Model](readme/userprofile.png)
-_Finished User Profle Model_
+_Finished User Profile Model_

 I then created a database in _pgAdmin4_ and successfully migrated, this was checked as working ok via the GUI.

 Next, I made a start on the auth route and signup functionality before adding a User Details page (adding the 'R' from CRUD operations!).

 Again, Git / merge issues hampered progress - these issues persisted even with help from our TA, and then Lead Instructor.
+I eventually found a workaround through very gradual use of fetch and merge, this worked well through to the end of the project.

 ### 04/10/22 | Day 3 | Production:

-I decided to work on`Update_User_Form` and `User` before moving on to `Update_Profile_Form` and `Profile` properties.
+I decided to work on `Update_User_Form` and `User` before moving on to `Update_Profile_Form` and `Profile` properties.
 Getting both `Update_User_Form` and `Update_Profile_Form` to work alongside each other in one template required adding a second form and input to the `profiles/detail.html` template, as well as the use of `enctype="multipart/form-data"`: this allowed both to render as one form with one submit button.

-Inital values would populate into the `User` aspects of the form but do not populate into the `Profile` aspects.
+Initial values would populate into the `User` aspects of the form but do not populate into the `Profile` aspects.
 In order to get this to happen I initially used:

 ```
         profile_form = UpdateProfileForm(instance=request.user)